On this page

 ExpansionShared\SkinsBuy\ folder is the correct location for buyable skins (L, F, S, W, H prefix) in the Legacy Collection.
 Dropping them in the regular GameData\Skins\ folder may work for some, but using the dedicated SkinsBuy folder is the more reliable approach.
 The no-subfolders rule applies to both locations.Complete Collection vs Legacy Collection

-The Complete Collection was a boxed retail version of The Sims 1 released in 2002 that included the base game and all expansion packs available at the time.
+The Complete Collection was a boxed retail version of The Sims 1 released in 2005 that included the base game and all expansion packs available at the time.
 It was later updated to include Makin' Magic.
 Most players who played Sims 1 in its original era will have had the Complete Collection rather than individual discs.

 Because it was abbreviated as "CC" or "Sims CC", this causes confusion when reading old modding guides that also use CC to mean custom content.
-Context is everything - if a readme from 2002 says "tested with Sims CC", it means the Complete Collection.
-If it says "put CC files in this folder", it means custom content files.
+If you're reading an old forum post or mod readme from the early 2000s and it mentions "CC", the author might mean the Complete Collection rather than custom content.
+A line like "works with Sims CC" most likely means the Complete Collection.
+A line like "drop this file in your CC folder" means custom content.

 The Legacy Collection is the 2025 re-release of The Sims 1, available on Steam and the EA App.
 It includes the base game and all seven expansion packs, updated to run on Windows 10 and 11.
 This is the version this guide is written for.